nadendlasrikanth/gettingandcleaningdata/codebook.md

 - x_test.txt
 - y_test.txt

-merge trainingdata and testdata into final data.
+merge trainingData and testData into finalData.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 Create a logicalVector that contains TRUE values for the ID, mean() & stddev() columns and FALSE for others and setset the final data.